rthennan/ZerodhaWebsocket/README.md

 Though I have automated parts of this process (dump in AWS, SCP from Local, import in local, disaster recovery backup to Deep Archive), it has to be triggered manually as the local machine and the EC2 instance might not be running at the same time.

 ### Changelog:
+  #### <ins>**2025-08-06**</ins>:
+  - Updates to lookupTablesCreator.py
+    - getNiftyExpiry and getBankNiftyExpiry accept 'offsetExpiry' and returns this or next expiry.
+        - agnostic of weekly or monthly or fortnightly or whatever the puck SEBI decided to do

   #### <ins>**2024-04-11**</ins>:
   - DAS_Ticker - Live tick data is now stored into one table for all ticks.
 This was to reduce the DB and disk overhead(IOPS) from looping through each tick and storing it in the respective table.
   - The loop and store approach required 1000+ IOPS.
 This has  been brought down to ~500 IOPS